Andy Butler: Later career

 He decided to make a return to Scunthorpe United.

 On 11 September 2020 he was signed by Rovers on a contract until January 2021.
 On 1 March 2021, Butler was placed in charge of Doncaster following the departure of Darren Moore until the end of the season.
 Butler returned to the Belles dugout after his short managerial tenure with Doncaster Rovers concluded.

 In July 2021, Butler dropped into non-league for the first time when he signed a contract for National League North side Boston United before leaving the club after just two months.

 In July 2022, Butler joined National League North club Farsley Celtic.

 Coaching career

 On 16 January 2020, Butler was appointed manager of women's team Doncaster Rovers Belles.
-This was a role held by Butler until September 2022 when he resigned in order for a full-time role at another club.
+This was a role held by Butler until September 2022 when he resigned in order for a full-time role at Scunthorpe United.

 Several months after signing for Boston, Butler was appointed as a first team coach at Peterborough United with Boston claiming this move was a breach of contract.

 Peterborough announced on 29 December 2021 that Butler had left his coaching role and was back with Doncaster Rovers assisting their first team.

-On 5 October 2022, Butler was appointed as Youh Development Phase Coach at former club Scunthorpe United.
+On 5 October 2022, Butler was appointed as Youth Development Phase Coach at former club Scunthorpe United.

+On 3 May 2024, Butler was appointed manager of Scunthorpe United, promoted from his previous role of first-team coach.
+An unbeaten start to his time in charge of the club saw him named the National League North Manager of the Month for August 2024.

+Butler led Scunthorpe to promotion from the National League after a 2–1 win against Chester on 18 May 2025.